richard-dao/FirebaseRTC/README.md

 # FirebaseRTC Playground
 <br>
-Electron App using Firebase and WebRTC (see releases for latest App download)
+Electron Video-Chat App using Firebase and WebRTC (see releases for latest App download)
 <br>
 Or
 <br>